 If the court finds that you were over 50% at fault for your injuries, then you will not be able to recover any compensation at all.

 If you did not sustain head injuries in the crash, it may not matter whether or not you were wearing a helmet at the time of the accident.
 A motorcyclist that sustained back injuries would not have been able to prevent these injuries by wearing a helmet, so the defendant cannot use this argument against you.

 But, wearing a helmet could affect your case if you are trying to prove the other party is at fault for the accident.
 During the trial, the defendant could try to use the fact that you were not wearing a helmet to convince the jury that you are a careless rider.
 How effective this strategy is will depend on what the jury chooses to believe.

 It is perfectly legal to ride a motorcycle without a helmet if you are an adult.
 But in general, it’s best to wear a helmet so you can protect yourself and prevent these obstacles from arising during your case.

-Have you been injured by a distracted driver?
-If so, seek legal representation from the personal injury attorneys at Reisch Law Firm as soon as possible.
-Victims may be able to recover compensation for their medical expenses, lost wages, pain and suffering, and more.
+Have you been injured in a motorcycle accident?
+If so, contact the personal injury attorneys at Reisch Law Firm today.
+Our team will stop at nothing to recover the compensation that you deserve.
 Schedule a free consultation today by calling 303-291-0555 or filling out this online form.